-5.2.6.2.3.3 Inserting the tap position indicator without multiple coarse changeover selector
+5.2.6.2.3.3 Inserting tap position indicator disk

-Due to the coupling pin, the tap position indicator disc can only be installed when in the correct position.
+Due to the coupling pin, the tap position indicator disk can only be installed when in the correct position.

 Place tap position indicator disk on indicator drive shaft, slide spring clip on to shaft end.